lenindelarosa/lenindelarosa/README.md

 - 👋 Hi, I’m @lenindelarosa
-- 👀 I’m interested in becoming a backend developer.
+- 👀 I’m interested in becoming a fullstack web developer.
 - 🌱 I’m currently learning Reactjs & Nodejs, Javascript, CSS and HTML.
 - 💞️ I’m looking to collaborate on Web Development projects.
 - 📫 How to reach me: leninmanueld@gmail.com